German Society of New Zealand Inc. - Auckland

 Management Committee

-The Annual General Meeting of the German Society was held on 7th May 2022 in the Danish House, Penrose and a new management committee was elected as follows:
+The AGM of the German Society was held in the Danish House, Penrose on 11th May 2024 and a new management committee was elected as follows:

 President